Group Company Structure: Types, Formation, Advantages and More

 A group company structure can have both advantages and disadvantages.
 The main advantages are economies of scale, risk sharing, and tax benefits.
 However, group company structures can also lead to complicated decision-making, a loss of control, and conflict of interest.
 It is crucial to weigh the pros and cons before deciding whether or not to form it.

 Clear House Accountants provides considerable expertise in supporting your business.
-Whether it is a single entity or group company structure, We offer a broad range of services to assess your business risk and opportunities.
+Whether it is a single entity or group company structure, We offer a broad range of services to assess your business risks and opportunities.
 We are specialised Accountants that develop a genuine understanding of our client’s businesses.